Do You Start a Project Enthusiastically, but Lose Enthusiasm Fast?

 This list can go on and on.

-Often, something triggers your enthusiasm, but after a few hours, a few days or a few weeks, the enthusiasm wanes.
+Often, something triggers your enthusiasm, but after a few hours, a few days or a few weeks, the enthusiasm wears off.

-We forget why started to do something, or lose our interest.
-Our subconscious habits, our day-to-day tasks and our circumstances stand in the way, and we lose our interest.
+at times, we lose interest fast in a certain project or task, and even forget why we started to with it at all.
+The project or goal just becomes unimportant, unappealing, or it cannot awaken enough motivation.
+Our subconscious habits, our day-to-day tasks and our circumstances stand in our way, and we lose our interest.
 This is something that happens all the time.

 If your imagination is fired by some idea, this fire might be extinguished, unless you are determined not to let this happen it, and apply willpower, self disciple and persistence.